By Wendy C. Brooks, DVM, DipABVP

 Recently a survey of the owners and veterinarians of nearly 2,000 pets in chronic renal failure was taken.
 The animals all received calcitriol.
 Approximately 80 percent of the owners reported that their pets were brighter and more social and had better appetites on calcitriol.
 It was also felt that these animals had a substantially longer life span than patients not receiving calcitriol.

-If calcitriol elevates serum calcium levels, this can lead to calcium precipitation in the kidneys, making kidney damage worse.
-Calcitriol cannot be given to patients with elevated serum calcium levels, and monitoring is necessary to make sure serum calcium levels do not rise.
+If calcitriol elevates serum calcium levels, this can lead to calcium precipitation in the kidneys making kidney damage worse.
+Calcitriol cannot be given to patients with elevated serum calcium levels and monitoring is necessary to make sure serum calcium levels do not rise.
+Similarly, calcitriol cannot be given to patients where phosphorus is too high.

-Phosphate binders are common in the treatment of kidney disease.
-If the binder in use contains calcium, elevated blood calcium levels could become a concern.
+If the binder in use contains calcium elevated blood calcium levels could become a concern.
+If calcitriol is used with a magnesium containing phosphate binder, magnesium levels can get too high.

 Corticosteroids, such as prednisolone, may negate the desired effects of calcitriol.
 If possible, these medications should not be combined.